KatekaniN/fetch-github-apis/README.md

-# GitHub API Pull Request Fetcher
+# Fetch Github Pull Requests

 ## Description
 This Node.js project fetches pull requests from a specified GitHub repository using the GitHub API.
 It allows filtering PRs by date range and formats the output for easy readability.